Learn To Do By Doing!

-An accounting and bookkeeping practice set is the best way for students to learn the practical skills essential to accounting by completing a one month accounting cycle for a fictional business.
+An accounting and bookkeeping practice set is the best way for students to learn the practical skills essential to bookkeeping and accounting by completing a one month accounting cycle for a fictional business.

 Baldy’s Barber Shop bookkeeping practice set course was made to provide the accounting and bookkeeping student with an overview of how the manual concepts taught in an introductory accounting course can be applied to a manual and computerized accounting system.
 In addition, the practice set illustrates the benefits of using a computerized accounting and bookkeeping system.